Esri/excalibur-scripts/README.md

 * Make a copy of `config/paths-sample.json` and name it **paths.json**.
 * Update the `SHARING_URL` property to point to your portal.
 Make sure the url ends in `sharing/rest`.

+**NOTE: In `config/paths-sample.json` there is a property named 'VERIFY_SSL'.
+This is used to turn on/off SSL verification for http requests made by the 'requests' library.
+If running the script in a development environment, it might be necessary to set the flag to `false`**

 ### Make project definition
 * Copy one of the JSON files in the `projects` directory and name it anything.
 * Update the JSON to describe your project.
 See the [Project definition schema](#project-definition-schema) section for details about the JSON schema.